Convergence Rate of Empirical Spectral Distribution of Random Matrices from Linear Codes: Introduction

+Equation (\ref{1:strip}) states that the event that all the eigenvalues of the matrix $\frac{1}{n}\Phi_n\Phi_n^*$ lie in the interval $[1-\delta, 1+\delta]$ has probability $1-\ep$.
+Since the probability space in (\ref{1:strip}) is essentially the same as that in (\ref{SD}) of Theorem \ref{thm}, it can be seen that Theorem \ref{thm} provides a strong and much more precise description about how the eigenvalues of $\frac{1}{n}\Phi_n\Phi_n^*$ are distributed along the real line, but Theorem \ref{thm} falls short of proving (\ref{1:strip}).
+It seems possible to prove (\ref{1:strip}) by considering a slightly different normalization of the random matrix from linear codes as done in (\cite{ChanK}).
+We might come back to this question in the future. \end{remark}

-For truly random matrices with i.i.d. entries, finding the rate of convergence has been a long-standing question, starting from \cite{Asym,ConI,ConII} in early 1990s.
-Great progress has been made in the last 10 years, culminating in achieving the optimal rate of convergence $n^{-1}$ where $n$ is the size of the matrix (see \cite{UnWig,Local law,UnCov}).
+For truly random matrices with i.i.d. entries, finding the rate of convergence has been a long-standing question, starting from \cite{ConI,ConII,Asym} in early 1990s.
+Great progress has been made in the last 10 years, culminating in achieving the optimal rate of convergence $n^{-1}$ where $n$ is the size of the matrix (see \cite{Local law,UnWig,UnCov}).
 The major technique is the use of the Stieltjes transform.
 In this paper we also use this technique.

-The convergence rate problem for the empirical spectral distribution of large sample covariance random matrices has been studied for example in \cite{ConII, MP local law}, and in particular in \cite{MP local law} an optimal rate of convergence in the form of $n^{-1}$ was obtained under quite general conditions.
-However, despite out best effort, none of the techniques in \cite{ConII} and \cite{MP local law} can be easily applied directly to our setting.
+The convergence rate problem for the empirical spectral distribution of large sample covariance random matrices has been studied for example in \cite{ConII, MP local law}, and in particular in \cite{MP local law} an optimal rate of convergence of order $n^{-1}$ was obtained under quite general conditions.
+However, despite our best effort, none of the techniques in \cite{ConII} and \cite{MP local law} can be easily applied directly to our setting.
 Instead we use a combination of ideas from \cite{ConII} and \cite{MP local law}.
-More over, it is not clear to us what the optimal rate of convergence is under the general condition of linear codes with dual distance 5.
+Moreover, it is not clear to us what the best rate of convergence is under general linear codes in terms of dual distance.
+It might be interesting to find out a general sufficient condition on the dual distance that guarantees the optimal rate of convergence $n^{-1}$.
 We hope to stress this problem in the future.

 The paper is now organized as follows.
 In Section \ref{pre}, \textbf{Preliminaries} we introduce the main tool, the Stieltjes transform and related formulas and lemmas which will play important roles in the Proof of Theorem \ref{thm}.
-In Section \ref{proof} we show how Theorem \ref{thm} can be derived directly from a major statement in terms of the Stieltjes transform (Theorem \ref{thm2}).
+In Section \ref{proof}, we show how Theorem \ref{thm} can be derived directly from a major statement in terms of the Stieltjes transform (Theorem \ref{thm2}).
 While the argument is standard, it is quite technical and non-trivial.
 To streamline the idea of the proof, we put some of the arguments in Section \ref{Appen} \textbf{Appendix}.
-In Section \ref{proof2} we give a detailed proof of Theorem \ref{thm2}.
+In Section \ref{proof2}, we give a detailed proof of Theorem \ref{thm2}.